Qarik-Group/cepler-demo/README.md

 # Cepler demo

-This repository serves as an introduction to the local usage of cepler.
+This repository serves as an introduction to the local usage of [cepler](https://github.com/bodymindarts/cepler).

 ## Introduction

 When operating software it is common to have more than 1 deployment of your system running.
 These deployments are typically segregated into multiple environments (such as dev / staging / production).
 One goal here is to de-risk making changes to the production system where end-users may be effected.
-By trying out software upgrades or config changes on a 'non-production' environment we can gain insights to what we expect to happen when we execute the same change on the production environment.
+By trying out software upgrades or config changes on a 'non-production' we can environment verify our expectations around the changes we are about to make .

 This approach is premised by the assumption that environments are identical to begin with (see [12factor.net/dev-prod-parity](https://12factor.net/dev-prod-parity) for more information).
 In practice this is almost never the case, at a minmum because the production environment will necesarrily have real-world load that the other environments won't.